 Read The Fine Print

 With each vendor contract, note details like whether any tips are already included (catering, waitstaff, hair and makeup, band, DJs and transportation all typically earn tips), or what time rentals need to be returned.
 Not knowing about these extras may leave you paying double in tips or incurring late charges.
-And don’t forget to line-item miscellaneous costs like gifts for the wedding party, jewelry insurance and the marriage license.
+And don’t forget to line-item miscellaneous costs like gifts for the wedding party, event insurance, jewelry insurance and the marriage license.

 Don’t Get Stuck On Your Inspiration Board